Skip to main content

 First of all, check for errors being output from your PostGraphile server.
 If there are no errors, here's some reasons that mutations might not show up in the generated schema:

-• Your behaviors (e.g. defaultBehavior: "-create -update -delete" or @behavior -create -update -delete smart comments on the tables) may be disabling them
+• Your behaviors (e.g. defaultBehavior: "-insert -update -delete" or @behavior -insert -update -delete smart comments on the tables) may be disabling them

 • Insufficient permissions on the tables